Tofutush/Forty-Donuts/mspa.md

 [color=#6a006a]ERIDAN: i wwonder howw you evven forgot it in the first place

-ERIDAN: but then your kind isnt known for your brains
+ERIDAN: but then your kind isnt knowwn for your brains

 ERIDAN: wwhatevver listen up land dwweller i havve [/color][color=#0cf]SPARKY: Do you have anything to eat?[/color]